Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 84% struggle with cloud cost management.
 You are not alone.

-30% can allocate what they are paying for.
-Are you one of them?
+30% can allocate what they pay for.
+Do you belong to them?

-54% of waste is due to a lack of visibility.
+54% of the waste comes from a lack of visibility.
 The solution is transparency, not a bigger budget.

 25-40% savings are possible.
-With FinOps principles, consistently implemented.
+With FinOps principles, consistently applied.

-The question is not whether you pay too much for the cloud.
-The question is, how much.
+The question is not whether you are paying too much for cloud.
+The question is how much.

 If You Need Help

-We perform cloud cost assessments.
+We do cloud cost assessments.
 Not to sell tools - to create transparency.

-• Cost Visibility: Where does the money go?
+• Cost Visibility: Where is the money going?

-• Quick Wins: What could you stop tomorrow?
+• Quick Wins: What can you stop tomorrow?

-• Savings Plan Optimization: Where are commitments worthwhile?
+• Savings Plan Optimization: Where do commitments pay off?

 Sources: